 The last great Roman-Persian war took place between 602 and 629, a battle which made both forces very weak to the newly formed threat of the Arab armies in 630.

-627 – The Byzantine led by Heraclius crush their enemies, the Persians, in the Battle of Nineveh.
+627 – The Byzantines led by Heraclius crush their enemies, the Persians, in the Battle of Nineveh.

 638 – The city of Jerusalem falls under the might of the Arab armies which was the newest threat and will shake these medieval times.

-641 – The Arab army finish their conquest of Persia in the decisive battle of Nehawand.
+641 – The Arab army finishes their conquest of Persia in the decisive battle of Nehawand.

-643 – The Arab army take over Alexandria.
+643 – The Arab army takes over Alexandria.

-674 – The first ever siege by the Arabs of the city of Constantinople ended in 678.
-The army failed to take over the city, making that this the first ever defeat of the Arab army.
+674 – The first-ever siege by the Arabs of the city of Constantinople ended in 678.
+The army failed to take over the city, making this the first-ever defeat of the Arab army.

 698 – The Arab armies take over Carthage, bringing the Byzantine rule over North Africa to an end.
 In 711 Spain gets invaded by the Arab army starting the ruling of the Iberian peninsula until nearly the end of the 15th century.

-732 – A decisive victory was won over the advancing moors (Muslims) in the battle of Tours where the Franks stopped any further advancement of these armies.
+732 Battle of Tours – A decisive victory was won over the advancing Moors (Muslims) in the battle of Tours where the Franks stopped any further advancement of these armies.

 827 – The Muslims make their moves against Europe, with the invasion of Sicily and the capture of Bari in 840.